eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/README.md

 - Includes in plain standard JWT claims (`sub`,`iss`, `iat`, `exp`)
 - Makes selectively disclosable a claim named `address` using structured disclosure.
-This allows to individually disclose every sub-claim of `address`
+This allows to individually disclose every subclaim of `address`
 - Uses his RSA key pair to sign the SD-JWT

 ```kotlin